Daredevil, Elektra Natchios.

 AGAINST DD: RECKONING FOR SWITCHING TO PROSECUTION OF CRIMINALS

-INTERESTED IN THE REST OF THIS STORY?
-BUY THE KINDLE AND COMIXOLOGY COMICS ON AMAZON.
+A FAN OF THE REST OF THIS STORY?
+BUY THE Kindle AND Comixology COMICS ON AMAZON.

 UNDER-APPRECIATED HEROES/VILLAINS: In The Debate Over “Identity Crisis,” #WeStandWithZatanna And Team Flash.